winitzki/scall/tutorial/programming_dhall.md

 ###### Proof

-Apply Wadler's "surjectivity pairing property" to the type `GFix F`: for any `t : GFix F`, for any type `S`, for any `h : GFix F → S`, we have:
+Apply Wadler's "surjectivity pairing rule" to the type `GFix F`: for any `t : GFix F`, for any type `S`, for any `h : GFix F → S`, we have:

 `h t === t S (λ(X : Type) → λ(y : { step : X → F X, seed : X }) → h (pack (GF_T F) X y))`